vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-releasing-a-new-app-version.md

 Versioning in VTEX IO follows the [SemVer standard](https://semver.org/), utilizing a format of `{major}.{minor}.{patch}`.
 For instance, if an app version is `2.13.5`, the **major** is `2`, the **minor** is `13`, and the **patch** is `5`.

+Apps should start development with version `0.0.0`.

+The recommended use cases for each version type are:

+- **Patch**: intended for fixes, small changes to correct errors and bugs.
+- **Minor**: intended for changes in functionality that are not breaking changes like new features, changes in the UI, and others.
+- **Major**: intended for breaking changes and changes in the endpoints.
+Changes in the [Billing Options](https://developers.vtex.com/docs/guides/vtex-io-documentation-billing-options) always require a new **major** release.

 For each new version of a type, this version type will be increased by one and turn the minor types to `0`, if applicable.
 For instance, if your app version is `2.13.5` and you want to:

 - Release a new **patch**, your new app version will be `2.13.6`.
 - Release a new **minor**, your new app version will be `2.14.0`.
 - Release a new **major**, your new app version will be `3.0.0`.

-Apps should start development with version `0.0.1`.
-For an app to be publicly available, it must have a major number of at least `1`.

-The recommended use cases for each version type are:

-- **Patch**: intended for fixes, small changes to correct errors and bugs.
-- **Minor**: intended for changes in functionality that are not breaking changes like new features, changes in the UI, and others.
-- **Major**: intended for breaking changes and changes in the endpoints.
-Changes in the [Billing Options](https://developers.vtex.com/docs/guides/vtex-io-documentation-billing-options) always require a new **major** release.

 ### Stable and beta versions